estellederrien/python-optimizations/README.md

 # Introduction

-Hello, my name is Estelle Derrien, my LinkedIn is https://www.linkedin.com/in/estelle-derrien-ro/
+Hello, my name is Estelle Derrien, my LinkedIn is https://www.linkedin.com/in/estelle-derrien-ro/ I'm available for work in Suisse, China, SouthAmerica, Serbia and eventually India.

 I am creating Mathematical optimizations engineering notebooks from my own examples or from various sources such as 10 books in English language.